Dineth14/EE352-Automatic-Control/README.md

 - `Lecture_Notes/`: Contains lecture notes and presentations.
 - `Assignments/`: Contains assignments and solutions.
 - `Examples/`: Contains example codes and simulations in Python and MATLAB.
+- `Lab/`: Contains lab assignments and solutions.
+- `sample_codes/`: Contains sample codes and simulations in Python and MATLAB.

 ## Getting Started
 To get started with the code and examples provided in this repository, follow these steps: